why no libraries

 raw mode

-by default your terminal is in "cooked" mode which means it buffers input line by line and echoes characters back to you. that's great for a shell but terrible for a TUI where you need to react to every single keypress immediately. so the first thing you do is flip the terminal into raw mode using termios.
+by default a terminal runs in "cooked" mode. it buffers input line by line and echoes characters back. that's great for a shell but terrible for a TUI where you need to react to every keypress. the first step is flipping the terminal into raw mode using termios.

 enable_raw_mode :: proc() -> os.termios {